-Due to the limited amount of ROW along the project corridor and layout of existing utilities, providing water quality treatment through GI is not practical.
+Due to the limited amount of ROW along the project corridor, high groundwater, and layout of existing utilities, providing water quality treatment through GI is not practical.
 Therefore, water quality treatment will be provided by an OGS.
 An OGS is proposed just upstream of the tie-in to the E. 64th Ave system to provide water quality treatment for the Quinhagak Street storm drain system.
 A bypass manhole will be installed upstream of the OGS for maintenance of the structure.

-As noted in SECTION III, MOA maintains one large existing OGS that treats runoff for the entire Meadow Street Park storm drain system, which includes the E 64th Avenue system and Askeland Drive subsystems.
-The OGS is located just upstream of the outfall into North Fork Little Campbell Creek and will provide water quality treatment for these subsystems.
+As noted in Section III, MOA maintains one large existing OGS that treats runoff for the entire Meadow Street Park storm drain system, which includes the E 64th Avenue system and Askeland Drive subsystems.
+The OGS is located just upstream of the outfall into two interconnected sedimentation ponds that the North Fork Little Campbell Creek flow through, providing additional water quality treatment for these subsystems.

-6) Freeze Protection
+4) Freeze Protection